Snuffy2/keymaster-wiki/Install-the-integration.md

     alarm_level_or_user_code_entity_id: sensor.lock_user_code
     alarm_type_or_access_control_entity_id: sensor.lock_access_control

 # zwave_js uses this format for alarm level and alarm type.
-Your lock may not have these sensors, in which case lock/unlock notifications come in via events which keymaster will automatically detect
+Your lock may
+# not have these sensors, in which case lock/unlock notifications come in
+# via events (the event is specifically called `zwave_js_event`) which
+# keymaster will automatically detect
 lock_name_3:
     lock_entity_id: lock.entity_id_for_your_lock
     alarm_level_or_user_code_entity_id: sensor.lock_alarmlevel